apple/swift-argument-parser/Documentation/01 Getting Started.md

 }
 ```

-The `@Option` property wrapper denotes a command-line input that looks like `--name value`, deriving its name from the name of your property.
+The `@Option` property wrapper denotes a command-line input that looks like `--name <value>`, deriving its name from the name of your property.

-This interface has a trade-off for the users of our `count` tool: With `@Argument`, users don't need to type as much, but have to remember whether the input file or the output file needs to be given first.
+This interface has a trade-off for the users of our `count` tool: With `@Argument`, users don't need to type as much, but they have to remember whether to provide the input file or the output file first.
 Using `@Option` makes the user type a little more, but the distinction between values is explicit.
 Options are order-independent, as well, so the user can name the input and output files in either order:

 ```
 % count --output-file readme.counts --input-file readme.md